 Dog Toothpaste and Dental Hygiene

-Dogs aren’t subject to tooth decays like humans do; however they are more at risk with plaque buildup, tartar and gingivitis.
+Dogs aren’t subject to tooth decays as humans do; however, they are more at risk with plaque buildup, tartar, and gingivitis.
 These are then resulting is extremely problematic symptoms that are listed below.
 Dental problems and canine gum disease are at the absolute top of health conditions veterinarians witness every day in their practices.

-The good news is that all dental problems are totally preventable if you brush your dog’s teeth regularly using one of the reviewed dog toothpastes below.
+The good news is that all dental problems are totally preventable if you brush your dog’s teeth regularly using one of the reviewed dog toothpaste below.
 It’s fast and easy to do and if you get your dog used to it from his puppy stage, he will almost enjoy it.
+Dogs also have whitening toothpaste but this is more of a cosmetic concern.

 Symptoms of Bad Dental Hygiene in Dogs